WebMechanix/SimpleConsent/README.md

 If you...
 - Can write basic JSON structures, you can configure it
 - Can write some basic CSS, you can style it
-- Use a front-end component library (e.g. Bootstrap or similar), you can edit the underlying UI templates
+- Use a front-end component library, you can customize the underlying UI templates
-- Have access to Cloudflare Workers, or Server-Side GTM, (or similar tech) you can create geolocation routing
+- Have access to Cloudflare Workers, or Server-Side GTM, (or similar tech) you can create multi-config routing based on the users geolocation

 #### 🏷️ Google Tag Manager (GTM) Focused
 Designed to work with GTM's consent signal APIs and provide better ergonomics for GTM users.

-### SimpleConsent might be for you if...
+### This might be for you if...

 1. ✅ You use Google Tag Manager (GTM) as your TMS
 2. ✅ You aren't afraid to write some basic JS/JSON and CSS to configure and customize it.
 3. ✅ You want a 1st party solution that doesn't rely on 3rd party services.
 4. ✅ You're fed up with bloated CMPs like OneTrust or CookieBot hurting your site's performance.

-### SimpleConsent isn't for you if...
+### This isn't for you if...

 1. ❌ You don't use Google Tag Manager (GTM) as your TMS
 2. ❌ You require "autoblocking" behavior